Skip to main content

 • An international perspective;

-• Experience of other industries - especially in technology development / commercialisation.
+• Experience of or knowledge other industries - especially in technology development / commercialisation.

 Selection Procedure

-The Chair of the Board will be selected via assessment of applications and informal interview with selected candidates.
+The Chair and Board members will be selected via assessment of applications and informal interview by NIRO and DESNZ representatives.